 No. School personnel do not administer non-prescribed, over-the-counter medication (e.g. Aspirin, Tylenol, cough syrup).
-Early years students are not permited to bring medication to school.
+Students in middle and senior years can only bring a daily dose of non-prescribed medication to school when approved by parents.
+Storage of multiple doses is not permitted.
+Students in early years are not permitted to bring medication to school.